 Merge both The CentOS Project Release Schema into The CentOS Project Trademark to build The CentOS Project Release Trademark.
-The CentOS Project Release Trademark remarks two things: first, it remarks the image is from The CentOS Project and second, it remarks which major release of CentOS Distribution does the image belongs to. - Removed(xref:Directories trunk Identity Models Tpl Brands) -, for more information on how to develop and improve The CentOS Project Brand.
+The CentOS Project Release Trademark remarks two things: first, it remarks the image is from The CentOS Project and second, it remarks which major release of CentOS Distribution does the image belongs to.
+See Section 2.15 [Directories trunk Identity Models Tpl Brands], page 13, for more information on how to develop and improve The CentOS Project Brand.